VishChandran/VishChandran/README.md

 I work in technology delivery and spend a lot of time around payments, integrations, migrations, and modernization initiatives.

-This GitHub contains projects I build to better understand how complex systems behave—from payment processing and certification to routing, settlement, and platform migrations.
+This GitHub contains projects I build to explore payment processing, certification, routing, settlement, and platform migrations, while learning how large technology initiatives can be broken down and delivered incrementally.

-I build these projects to better understand how complex systems are put together and how large changes can be delivered in smaller, manageable steps.